bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Arguments

-Format: `GBLDL` nam
+Format: `GBLDL` first last

-Defaults: temp
+Defaults: temp first

 Description:
 `GBLDL` is an old command for deleting global arguments.
 It has been replaced with the `REMGBL` command and is currently